-I bought a third Leica M because I sold a lens.
+I bought a third Leica M because I had sold a lens.

-I bought the Nth Leica M because of “preservation” and I can only explain it this way.
+I bought subsequent Leica M cameras for “preservation,” and I can only explain it this way.

-Leica released M3 first and then M2?
-Why is the publishing order not m1, m2, m3?
-Asking the right question often solves half of the problem.
-What about the other half of the answer?
+Leica released the M3 first and then the M2.
+Why wasn’t the publishing order M1, M2, M3?
+Asking the right question often solves half of the problem, but what about the other half of the answer?

 Here are my guesses:

-The previous generation of the Leica M was the Oscar Barnacle series, and they had not designed a built-in auto-zero counter.
-So Leica Labs first produced the Leica M1 without the focus and external counter.
-Then Leica developed the viewfinder focusing structure, and there was the M2.
-Then the Leica team designed the auto-zero counter and designed a more complicated viewfinder at 0.91 magnification.
-This is the M3.
-In the end, M3 was released first, which was so popular that it released M2.
+The previous generation of Leica M cameras was the Oscar Barnack series, which did not have a built-in auto-zero counter.
+So Leica Labs first produced the Leica M1 without focus and an external counter.
+Then Leica developed the viewfinder focusing structure, leading to the M2.
+Finally, the Leica team designed the auto-zero counter and a more complicated viewfinder with 0.91 magnification.
+This resulted in the M3 being released first, which was so popular that the M2 was later released.
 The above is purely fictitious, just my guess.

-The M2’s viewfinder has three wireframes of 35mm, 50mm, and 90mm, and only one wireframe appears at a time.
-This is one of the main reasons why many people love m2.contact: email@example.com © 2019 Zhao Zhenguo.
+The M2’s viewfinder has three wireframes for 35mm, 50mm, and 90mm, with only one wireframe appearing at a time.
+This is one of the main reasons why many people love the M2.contact: firstname.lastname@example.org © 2020 Zhao Zhenguo.
 All Rights Reserved.